samadhicsec/threatware-docs/docs/source/customise/overview.md

   - Is configuration saying get the contents of column 0 in this table row.
 :::

 The same logic applies to the configuration of each of the 4 list items defined under `map-data:`.
-It's also important to note that threatware specifically does not require you to use the name of the column to get content - this was a design choice so that column names could be changed in documents without breaking the document content conversation (but also note that the name of the header above the table is used in the scheme document, so changing that would break document conversion).
+It's also important to note that threatware specifically does not require you to use the name of the column to get content - this was a design choice so that column names could be changed in documents without breaking the document content conversion (but also note that the name of the header above the table is used in the scheme document, so changing that would break document conversion).

 Lastly there was:
 :::{list-table}